What To Do, What To See, And Which Vegan Restaurants To Visit In Quito, Ecuador

 Donde Gopal – This spacious veggie restaurant serves an affordable and filling vegan almuerzo as well as an extensive menu that will make your mouth water.
 It has traditional Ecuadorian dishes as well as sandwiches, pizza, desserts, bread, and snacks.
 There is a cute clothing store connected the restaurant as well as an organic shop that sells a lot of incredible menstrual tools like reusable pads, menstrual journals, menstrual cups, and more.
 This is a great place to buy vegan-friendly and organic shampoo, soap, conditioner, toothpaste, low-waste body products/household products and more.
 They don’t have a complete breakfast menu but you can order juice, coffee, tamales, and empanadas before lunch.

-Check Out More Vegan Restaurants
+Check Out More Vegan Restaurants In Quito

 I can highly recommend each of the restaurants listed here in this blogpost, but don’t let that stop you from trying out some others.
 There are 8 fully vegan restaurants in Quito, so be sure to follow your heart (and stomach!) and try out what looks good to you.
 I sadly didn’t make it to the Formosa restaurant, but it is highly rated on HappyCow and will be the first place that I go if I ever return to Quito.

-3. Stop By La Floresta, Quito’s Hippest Neighborhood
+3. Walk Through Floresta, Quito’s Hippest Neighborhood

 This cool part of Quito is called “La Floresta” due to the high concentration of wildflowers there.
 The Culture Trip informs us that about 20 years ago, “due to its attractive nature and low cost of the area”, a community of writers, artists, and creatives began to make a home there.